• Skip to main content

 • If the mawa/khoya mixture feels dry to you, add some milk to correct the consistency.

-Can I add other flavors to modak?
+Can I add other flavors to the coconut modak?

 Yes, of course.
 I preferred to keep the modaks plain and let the nutty flavors from coconut and marzipan shine through.
 You can incorporate a few drops of rose water or even kewra water for a nice aromatic punch.